AlexHenderson/ChiToolbox/README.md

 It is released under the GNU GPL 3.0 licence, a copy of which is included in the file collection, but which may also be found at [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)

 The licences of the included files, detailed in the [Credits section](Credits.md), are equally or more liberal in nature.

+Other licensing options are available.
+Contact Alex for further information.